Sprinkler Irrigation Method

 5. The continuous supply of power is needed to operate such a system.

-6. In this method, under high temperature, more evaporation losses of water may take place.
+6. In this method, under high temperatures, more evaporation losses of water may take place.

 A sprinkler irrigation system can be classified into the following three categories: